 The proceeds of a PPP loan are to be used for the following.

-You must have claimed or be entitled to claim a deduction for such expenses on your 2019 Form 1040 Schedule C for them to be a permissible use during the eight-week period following the first disbursement of the loan (the “covered period”).
+You must have claimed or be entitled to claim a deduction for such expenses on your 2019 Form 1040 Schedule C for them to be a permissible use during the covered period following the first disbursement of the loan (the “covered period”).

 The “rules” of forgiveness are exactly the same as for other PPP loan applicants but there are some differences in what uses can count for forgiveness.
 These include: